HassanSajjad-302/HMake/Projects/UE5/README.md

 The scanner uses ordinary suffix comparisons, not a regular-expression engine.
 The accepted source extensions are a closed, tiny set, so direct comparisons have less C++ compile-time work, less runtime setup, and no third-party dependency.
-ISPC and platform-specific Objective-C/Swift/resource sources are outside this first-stage Linux build.
+`.ispc` files are discovered separately and produce an `IspcTarget` for their owning C++ module.
+Platform-specific Objective-C, Swift, and resource sources are outside this first-stage Linux build.

 ## Existing UHT output